 XIII.
 Third-Party Services and Links

-The Portal integrates or refers to certain Third-Party Services, in particular for the purposes of ticketing (Ticketmatic), payment processing (Worldline or another payment service provider), hosting of media, e-mail delivery, anti-abuse, video, music streaming and analytics.
-The use of certain Services may require the acceptance of the terms of use and of the privacy notices of these third parties.
+The Portal integrates or refers to certain Third-Party Services, in particular for ticketing (Ticketmatic), payment processing (Worldline or another provider), media hosting, e-mail delivery, anti-abuse, video, music streaming and analytics.
+Use of certain Services may require acceptance of the terms and privacy notices of these third parties.

-The CMA selects its third-party providers with care and undertakes to subject the processing of personal data carried out by them to appropriate contractual safeguards, in accordance with the Privacy Policy.
-The CMA may not, however, be held responsible for the conduct, the availability, the security or the content of Third-Party Services, save where this is provided by applicable law or by an express commitment of the CMA.
+The CMA selects its third-party providers with care and subjects the processing of personal data carried out by them to appropriate contractual safeguards, in accordance with the Privacy Policy.
+The CMA may not be held responsible for the conduct, availability, security or content of Third-Party Services, save where this is provided by applicable law or by an express commitment of the CMA.

-The Portal may contain links to external websites (in particular streaming platforms or social networks linked from an EPK).
+The Portal may contain links to external websites (in particular streaming platforms or social networks linked from an Artist/Band Profile and EPK).
 The CMA exercises no control over the content of such external sites and disclaims any responsibility in respect of them.
-The User accesses such external sites under their own responsibility.
+The User accesses such sites under their own responsibility.

 XIV.
 Intellectual Property of the Portal

-The Portal, including its software, its source code, its graphic design, its trademarks (in particular “Rocklab”, “Rockhal”, “CMA”), its logos, its texts, its illustrations, its databases and its general structure, is the exclusive property of the CMA or of its licensors, and is protected by the laws applicable to intellectual property and to databases.
+The Portal, including its software, source code, graphic design, trademarks (in particular “Rocklab”, “Rockhal”, “CMA”), logos, texts, illustrations, databases and general structure, is the exclusive property of the CMA or of its licensors, and is protected by the laws applicable to intellectual property and to databases.

-No provision of the present Terms transfers to the User any right of ownership in respect of the Portal.
-The User is granted a strictly personal, non-exclusive, non-transferable and revocable right to access and use the Portal, exclusively for the purpose for which the Portal is made available, in accordance with the present Terms.
+No provision of these Terms transfers to the User any right of ownership in the Portal.
+The User is granted a strictly personal, non-exclusive, non-transferable and revocable right to access and use the Portal exclusively for the purpose for which the Portal is made available, in accordance with these Terms.

-Any reproduction, representation, modification, publication, transmission, denaturation, in whole or in part, of the Portal or of one of its elements, by any means and on any medium, without the express prior written authorisation of the CMA, is prohibited and constitutes an infringement.
+Any reproduction, representation, modification, publication, transmission or alteration, in whole or in part, of the Portal or of one of its elements, by any means and on any medium, without the express prior written authorisation of the CMA, is prohibited and constitutes an infringement.

 XV.
 Personal Data Protection

-The processing of personal data of the User in the context of the use of the Portal is carried out in accordance with Regulation (EU) 2016/679 (“GDPR”) and with the applicable Luxembourg legislation.
-The detailed information regarding the categories of data, the purposes, the legal bases, the recipients, the retention periods and the rights of the data subjects is set out in the Privacy Policy and in the Data Retention Policy.
+Processing of the User's personal data in the context of the use of the Portal is carried out in accordance with Regulation (EU) 2016/679 (“GDPR”) and applicable Luxembourg legislation.
+Detailed information on the categories of data, purposes, legal bases, recipients, retention periods and rights of data subjects is set out in the Privacy Policy.

 The User may, at any time, exercise the rights of access, rectification, erasure, restriction, portability and objection, as well as withdraw any consent, by writing to mydata@rockhal.lu.
 The User has the right to lodge a complaint with the Commission Nationale pour la Protection des Données (CNPD) of Luxembourg.